 This is the first time that information about the state and socio-economic significance of these forests has been quantified at such a scale.
-A number of useful resources for North Coast PNF landholders will be released over the coming months, with a selection available below.

 A report on the silvicultural condition of the of private native forests between Coffs Harbour and the Queensland border found that the forests are predominantly mixed age with a high proportion of young trees that are less than 40cm in diameter.
 There is a lot of young regrowth forest out there however much of it is not in a good growing state.
 The report found, for example, that half of the basal area of measured trees in the 25-40cm diameter class had suppressed or subdominant (weak) crowns.

 The NSW Forestry Industry Roadmap commits to implement a modern regulatory framework for the NSW forestry industry that ensures the industry is ecologically sustainable.
 This includes a review of the regulatory arrangements applying to private native forestry.
 The below report examines the NSW planning and regulatory instruments that interact with private native forestry using the NSW North Coast region as a case study.
 It identifies key issues and illustrates the extent and complexity of the regulatory framework.
 It is intended that the information presented in this report will help to achieve regulatory modernisation.